 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Company's cash, cash held in trust and trade and other receivables are exposed to credit risk.
+The Company's cash, cash held in trust, term deposits, loan receivable, and trade and other receivables are exposed to credit risk.
 The Company reduces its credit risk on cash and cash equivalents by placing these instruments with institutions of high credit worthiness.
-As at September 30, 2016 and September 31, 2015, the Company's exposure is the carrying value of the financial instruments.
+As at June 30, 2017 and September 31, 2016, the Company's exposure is the carrying value of the financial instruments.